-Last week, WebMD released an article highlighting the dangers of the pesticide Chlorpyrifos to developing fetuses.
+Last week, WebMD released an article highlighting the dangers of the conventional pesticide Chlorpyrifos to developing fetuses.
 Apparently, this substance causes what the article refers to as ‘structural changes’ to the external area of the brain.
 The result is decreased IQ and memory issues for children.

 When a big scary word like “Chlorpyrifos” is in the news, we often look the other way before we even read the rest of the headline – even though we know that the government allows us to put substances on our food and pets that aren’t exactly always safe.
 Whether the motivation is financial, or that the benefits to the public outweigh the risks, doesn’t really matter.

-What matters is that pesticides like these are all over the stuff we use.Shop Natural, Chlorpyrifos Free Products Here!
+What matters is that conventional pesticides like these are all over the stuff we use.Shop Natural, Chlorpyrifos Free Products Here!

 The EPA restricted Chlorpyrifos to agricultural use only, as the chemical was found to be ‘unfit’ for residential use.
 Wikipedia tells us that Chlorpyrifos is most commonly found on, “cotton, corn, almonds, and fruit trees including oranges and apples.”

 Overseas in places like Taiwain, Chlorpyrifos is still used to bomb houses for flea and bed bug infestations.
-The EPA claims that trace amounts of Chlorpyrifos found in drinking water or on produce isn’t harmful, and that direct respiratory or topical exposure of the pesticide will cause respiratory or neurological problems.
+The EPA claims that trace amounts of Chlorpyrifos found in drinking water or on produce isn’t harmful, and that direct respiratory or topical exposure of the conventional pesticide will cause respiratory or neurological problems.

-Regardless, there are a few steps you can follow to ensure that pesticides in any form don’t affect you.
+Regardless, there are a few steps you can follow to ensure that conventional pesticides in any form don’t affect you.

 - Be careful on the golf course.